Quantum Lower Bounds by Sample-to-Query Lifting: Abstract

 \section{Abstract}

-The polynomial method by \hyperlink{cite.BBC+01}{Beals, Buhrman, Cleve, Mosca, and de Wolf (FOCS 1998)} and the adversary method by \hyperlink{cite.Amb02}{Ambainis (STOC 2000)} have been shown to be powerful in proving quantum query lower bounds for a wide variety of problems.
-In this paper, we propose an arguably new method for proving quantum query lower bounds by a quantum sample-to-query lifting theorem, which is from an information theory perspective.
-Using this method, we obtain the following new results: \begin{itemize} \item A quadratic relation between quantum sample and query complexities regarding quantum property testing, which is optimal and saturated by quantum state discrimination. \item A matching lower bound $\widetilde \Omega(\beta)$ for quantum Gibbs sampling at inverse temperature $\beta$,\footnote{$\widetilde\Omega\rbra{\cdot}$ suppresses logarithmic factors.} showing that the quantum Gibbs sampler by \hyperlink{cite.GSLW19}{Gily\'en, Su, Low, and Wiebe (STOC 2019)} is optimal. \item A new lower bound $\widetilde \Omega\rbra{1/\sqrt{\Delta}}$ for the entanglement entropy problem with gap $\Delta$, which was recently studied by \hyperlink{cite.SY23}{She and Yuen (ITCS 2023)}. \item A series of quantum query lower bounds for matrix spectrum testing, based on the sample lower bounds for quantum state spectrum testing by \hyperlink{cite.OW15}{O'Donnell and Wright (STOC 2015)}. \end{itemize} In addition, we also provide unified proofs for some known lower bounds that have been proven previously via different techniques, including those for phase/amplitude estimation and Hamiltonian simulation.
+The polynomial method by \hyperlink{cite.BBC+01}{Beals, Buhrman, Cleve, Mosca, and de Wolf (FOCS 1998, \textit{J.\ ACM} 2001)}, the adversary method by \hyperlink{cite.Amb02}{Ambainis (STOC 2000, \textit{J.\ Comput.\ Syst.\ Sci.}\ 2002)}, and the compressed oracle method by \hyperlink{cite.Zha19}{Zhandry (CRYPTO 2019)} have been shown to be powerful in proving quantum query lower bounds for a wide variety of problems.
+In this paper, we propose a new method for proving quantum query lower bounds by a quantum sample-to-query lifting theorem, which is from an information theory perspective.
+Using this method, we obtain the following new results: \begin{enumerate} \item A quadratic relation between quantum sample and query complexities regarding quantum property testing, which is optimal and saturated by quantum state discrimination.
+Here, the sample complexity is measured given sample access to the quantum state to be tested, while the query complexity is measured given query access to an oracle that block-encodes the quantum state. \item A matching lower bound $\widetilde \Omega(\beta)$ for quantum Gibbs sampling at inverse temperature $\beta$,\footnote{$\widetilde\Omega\rbra{\cdot}$ suppresses logarithmic factors.} showing that the quantum Gibbs sampler by \hyperlink{cite.GSLW19}{Gily\'en, Su, Low, and Wiebe (STOC 2019)} is optimal. \item A new lower bound $\widetilde \Omega\rbra{1/\sqrt{\Delta}}$ for the entanglement entropy problem with gap $\Delta$, which was recently studied by \hyperlink{cite.SY23}{She and Yuen (ITCS 2023)}. \item A series of quantum query lower bounds for matrix spectrum testing, based on the sample lower bounds for quantum state spectrum testing by \hyperlink{cite.OW21}{O'Donnell and Wright (STOC 2015, \textit{Comm.\ Math.\ Phys.}\ 2021)}. \end{enumerate} In addition, we also provide unified proofs for some known lower bounds that have been proven previously via different techniques, including those for phase/amplitude estimation and Hamiltonian simulation.